marat1961/Oz-SGL/readme.md

 The set of collections offered by Delphi is quite ascetic.

 There is no way to selectively specify your memory allocator.
-Memory for objects is allocated from a single heap.
+Memory for objects is allocated from one shared heap.
 After use, the memory must be carefully returned to the system.
 The correct freeing of memory is not always a trivial task and it takes both the processor time and the programmer's time to write this code.